chainbound/fiber-docs/docs/roadmap.md

 - Tool for injecting fiber transactions into a local mempool ([link](/docs/usage/fiber-inject))

 **To Do**
 - [ ] Implement block propagation
+- [ ] Python client
 - [ ] Rewrite in Rust for better performance, stability and resource efficiency
 - [ ] Implement peer selection algorithm for best network topology
 - [ ] Exclusive peering connections with builders for better propagation times
 - [ ] More observability tooling and metrics for debugging, research and overall better monitoring
 - [ ] Tools for utilizing the index database:
     - Maps for tracing transactions
     - Identifying heavy transaction broadcasters
     - Seeing network hotspots